sickotra/Bacterial_Bomb/README.md

 The document `./development docs/supporting_info` has full details of how the program works and its features.

+Without reading the supporting information, the program can be quickly run by entering, `python model_spread.py` at the command line.
+This will run with the default parameters.

+The license for the code can be found in the `LICENSE` file.

 ## Main folder Contents:
 * `README.md`- This file outlining folder contents and where to find more information on the program
 * `LICENSE` - GNU General Public License, version 3 (GPLv3)